Animal Control

 With the best interests of the animals in mind, many states have established civil procedures to allow the agency to petition the general district court in the city or county where the animals were seized for a hearing to expedite custody of the animals to the agency.
 This type of process prevents a long stay at the shelter for the animals involved while waiting for resolution to the trial, and allows them to be adopted to new, safe homes or humanely euthanized if they are suffering or unsuitable for adoption.

-From the desk of ACO Boyd:
+From the desk of ACO Hunt:

 “Make sure you have your pets’ shot records are up to date.
 It’s the law.
 If you have questions about what shots your pet needs to have, contact your veterinarian or give me a call.”